markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 ```
 Save the file and refresh the browser to view the following in the console:
 ![Console of the dataTransfer](./assets/lesson-4/900-console-getData.png)
+Notice how we place multiple arguments in the `console.log` function.
+We were able to confirm the task id is stored in the `dataTransfer` property and it is a string.

 > **Deep Dive:** Getter and Setters, what are they?
 [Let's look at the MDN docs for a detailed discussion.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set)